Farming knowledge is power

 We’re always aiming to make it easier for farmers to access knowledge.
-To provide services at lower costs and leverage the in-person trust we’ve built, we also use Facebook Messenger chatbot, Viber communities and a contact center and hotline as delivery channels.
+To provide services at lower costs and leverage the in-person trust we’ve built, we also use a Facebook Messenger chatbot, Viber, SMS and a contact center and hotline as delivery channels.
 This brings timely, targeted knowledge straight to farmers’ phones.

 Rice fields and grapevines